 For years, people talked about the enigma about the secret passageways mentioned in Dan Brown’s novel, Angels and Demons.
 It spoke of the Passetto di Borgo, a long, winding passage that leads out of the Vatican city as an escape route for Popes.

 You might be surprised to find out that the 800-meter long corridor is real!
 It’s a passageway reserved for religious figures in the Vatican only.

 The Bottom Line: Witnessing the Artistic Vision and Vibrancy of the Vatican

 The Vatican City is rich with centuries of art, culture, and history.
 Making it one of the best destinations for exploring one of the world’s stunning wonders.
 Whether you’re flying over to experience its deep religion, marvel at the unprecedented craftsmanship of its architecture.
 Or traverse through its endless attractions.
 Taking a Vatican tour is a must on anyone’s bucket list!

 Are You Wondering Where You Can Buy Vatican Tickets?

 If you want to skip the online queue and get your hands on the best Vatican tickets for your next weekend getaway, book a Vatican tour online at Vatican Tickets & Tours!
 Whether you’re looking for a family tour in the Vatican or kid-friendly tours in Rome.
 We offer some of the best tickets that can transport you to the oldest parts of the world.

 Find out more about Vatican!

-Buy your Vatican Tickets online!
+Buy your skip the line Vatican Tickets online!